csgillespie/efficientR/main.md

 The following two exercises aim to help you determine if it is worthwhile upgrading your RAM.

 1. R loads everything into memory, i.e. your computers RAM.
-How much RAM does your computer you have?
+How much RAM does your computer have?
 2. Using your preferred search engine, how much does it cost to double the amount of available RAM on your system?

 ## Hard drives: HDD vs SSD